The Word Is Starting To Get Out - There Is A Grown-up Side To Wisconsin Dells. Who Knew!

 Championship Golf - Natural Landscapes Make for Challenging Courses

-Wisconsin Dells is home to seven courses, with a trio of championship courses:
+Wisconsin Dells is home to seven courses, with a duo of championship courses:

 - Trappers Turn Golf Club was designed by Andy North and Roger Packard.

 - Wild Rock Golf Club, the newest of the three, is built around and through a former quarry making for some dramatic elevations and was ranked #5 on the 2008 list of Top 10 New Courses by Golf Magazine.